bit101/sound-synth-music-resources/README.md

 # sound-synth-music-resources

 Links, videos, books and courses.
 Mostly just learning resources for myself, but others might find some of this useful.
+I can't vouch for all of these, but have looked through them enough to say that they all seem to have promise.

 ## SuperCollider
 Currently my weapon of choice, so lots of links.